-OUTREACH PROGRAM: So as to further wine education as a public benefit, and with the goal of educating young consumers, a limited number of half-scholarships are offered to full-time students over age 21.
+OUTREACH PROGRAM: So as to further wine education as a public benefit, and with the goal of educating young consumers, a limited number of scholarships are offered to full-time students over age 21.
 Students at Stanford University, University of California at San Francisco, the California Culinary Academy, University of California at Davis, University of California at Berkeley, University of Southern California, Sonoma State University and University of San Francisco have availed themselves of these opportunities.

-THE PANEL: Tastings are open to members and their guests who reserve a seat.
+THE PANEL: Tastings are open to Members and their guests who reserve a seat.
 The panel of men and women varies from tasting to tasting and the level of expertise ranges from professional to enthusiastic consumers.
 All are encouraged to attend and learn, regardless of their level of experience.

-RANKING THE WINES: The final ranking of the wines from first place to twelfth place is based on the panel's overall impressions.
+RANKING THE WINES: The final ranking of the wines from first place to tenth place is based on the panel's overall impressions.
 The rankings of all the panelists are tabulated, and a wine receiving the lowest overall total of rankings is declared the first-place wine (a low overall total indicates the wine was first-, second- or third-place choice of many tasters, while a high overall total indicates the wine received many tenth- through twelfth-place votes).
 The U.C.
 Davis 20-Point Scale can also be utilized as an additional aid in ranking the wines.